data-umbrella/event-board-web/CONTRIBUTING.md

     Reference: [Descriptive text in hyperlinks](https://github.com/scikit-learn/scikit-learn/issues/21214#issuecomment-949678477) provides access to all users and people who have low/blind vision.

+### Management dependencies and security vunerabilities

+It's essential to keep the project's dependencies up to date to ensure the application is secure, performant, and compatible with the latest features of the language and libraries it uses.
+Below are general guidelines and practices for managing dependencies for JavaScript projects:

+- Update dependencies regularly: Keep your dependencies up to date by regularly updating them to the latest version.
+You can use the npm outdated command to see which packages are out of date and need to be updated.
+- Use a lockfile: Always commit changes to the package-lock.json to ensure that dependencies are installed with the same versions across different environments.
+- Use [npm audit](https://docs.npmjs.com/cli/v9/commands/npm-audit): Use `npm audit` to identify any known security vulnerabilities in your project's dependencies.
+If any issues are found, update the affected packages to the latest version or find alternative packages that are not vulnerable.
+Using `npm audit fix` will automatically update packages that won't cause breaking changes
+- Use `npm audit fix --force` with caution as it will upgrade packages that may break the application or cause bugs
+- Resolve conflicts: If you encounter conflicts between different dependencies, resolve them by updating or removing the conflicting package.

 ## Contributing guidelines

 1) To claim an issue, "I am working on it" and then you can start working on it; there is no need to wait to be assigned on an issue.
 2) A pull request should be submitted within two weeks or someone else can work on the issue.

 ## Thank you
 Thank you for contributing to the Data Umbrella Event Board.